SeascapeScience/SeascapeScience.github.io/_posts/2024-02-16-climate-surprises.md

   - Maine
 ---

+"_Nothing is so painful to the human mind as a great and sudden change._" —Mary Shelley 1818

 Our lab group recently collaborated on a paper just out, “_The surprising oceanography of the Gulf of Maine_”.
 We were broadly asking about ocean / climate surprises that have happened historically, and what we might have to prepare for in the future.
 The question is challenging and a bit paradoxical, because if we were prepared, it wouldn’t be a surprise.
 Yet the extreme events that catch us off guard are really dangerous.

 Paper is here: <https://digitalcommons.library.umaine.edu/cgi/viewcontent.cgi?article=1973&context=mpr>